-Since inception through June 30, 2017, we have received €2.7 million in non-refundable grants and €2.0 million in conditional advances from BPI France.
-If we fail to comply with our contractual obligations under the applicable innovation grant agreements, including if we lose our exclusive right to commercially develop our product candidates, we could be forced to repay the conditional advances (amounting to €1.2 million at June 30, 2017) ahead of schedule.
+Since inception through December 31, 2016, we have received €2.7 million in non-refundable grants and €2.0 million in conditional advances from BPI France.
+If we fail to comply with our contractual obligations under the applicable innovation grant agreements, including if we lose our exclusive right to commercially develop our product candidates, we could be forced to repay the conditional advances (amounting to €1.2 million at December 31, 2016) ahead of schedule.
 Such premature repayment could adversely affect our ability to finance our research and development projects, in which case we would need to locate alternative sources of capital, which may not be available on commercially reasonable terms or at all.

-Risks Related to the Discovery and Development of and Obtaining Regulatory Approval for our Product Candidates commercialized, marketed, promoted or sold in those territories.
+Risks Related to the Discovery and Development of and Obtaining Regulatory Approval for our Product Candidates

+If our product candidates are not approved for marketing by applicable government authorities, we will be unable to commercialize them.
+The European Commission (following review by the EMA) in Europe, the FDA in the United States and comparable regulatory authorities in other jurisdictions must approve new drug or biologic candidates before they can be commercialized, marketed, promoted or sold in those territories.
 We must provide these regulatory authorities with data from preclinical studies and clinical trials that demonstrate that our product candidates are safe and effective for a defined indication before they can be approved for commercial distribution.
 Clinical testing is expensive, difficult to design and implement, can take many years to complete and is inherently uncertain as to outcome.
 We must provide data to ensure the identity, strength, quality and purity of the drug substance and drug product.
 Also, we must assure the regulatory authorities that the characteristics and performance of the clinical batches will be replicated consistently in the commercial batches.
 We have focused our development and planned commercialization efforts on Europe and the United States.
 In September 2015, we submitted an MAA to the EMA for the approval of GRASPA as a treatment for ALL.
 However, we announced our withdrawal of the MAA for GRASPA in November 2016.
-In October 2017, we resubmitted to the EMA our MAA for GRASPA for relapsed or refractory ALL, and we are awaiting the EMA's validation of the MAA.
+Depending on the outcome of our ongoing activities and discussions with regulatory authorities, we intend to resubmit our MAA for GRASPA to the EMA later in 2017.
 Further, the processes by which regulatory approvals are obtained from the EMA and FDA to market and sell a new product are complex, require a number of years and involve the expenditure of substantial resources.
 We cannot assure you that GRASPA, eryaspase or any of our future product candidates will receive EMA or FDA approval.
 Even if we obtain marketing approval of any of our product candidates in a major pharmaceutical market such as the United States or Europe, we may never obtain approval or commercialize our products in other major markets, due to varying approval procedures or otherwise, which would limit our ability to realize their full market potential.